 As you can see, there is more to overtime than just calculating time and a half.
-Let’s take a closer look at overtime, the laws that govern it and how it applies to government contracts under Davis-Bacon and Related Acts.
+Let’s take a closer look at overtime, the laws that govern it, and how it applies to government contracts under Davis-Bacon and Related Acts.

 Fair Labor Standards Act (FLSA)

-“Unless exempt, employees covered by the Act must receive overtime pay for hours worked over 40 in a workweek at a rate not less than time and one-half their regular rates of pay.
+The Fair Labor Standards Act (FLSA) established a set of labor standards, including but not limited to restrictions on child labor, required record keeping, minimum wages, and overtime.
+The FLSA says this about overtime: “Unless exempt, employees covered by the Act must receive overtime pay for hours worked over 40 in a workweek at a rate not less than time and one-half their regular rates of pay.
 There is no limit in the Act on the number of hours employees aged 16 and older may work in any workweek.”

 Who does the FLSA apply to?